ray-project/ray/doc/source/serve/architecture.md

 - **Replicas**: Actors that actually execute the code in response to a request.
 For example, they may contain an instantiation of an ML model.
-Each replica processes individual requests from the HTTP proxy (these may be batched by the replica using `@serve.batch`, see the [batching](serve-batching) docs).
+Each replica processes individual requests from the HTTP proxy (these may be batched by the replica using `@serve.batch`, see the [batching](serve-performance-batching-requests) docs).

 ## Lifetime of a Request

-When an HTTP request is sent to the HTTP proxy, the following things happen:
+When an HTTP request is sent to the HTTP proxy, the following happens:

 1. The HTTP request is received and parsed.
 2. The correct deployment associated with the HTTP URL path is looked up.
 The